-AmeriCorps has field staff working throughout the United States.
-There are AmeriCorps Field Offices located in eight regions representing all 50 states, the District of Columbia, and U.S. territories.
-AmeriCorps Field Office staff provide outreach, program development, technical assistance, and evaluation in support of AmeriCorps' national service network, in addition to member support.
+AmeriCorps has regional staff working throughout the United States.
+There are AmeriCorps Regional Offices located in eight regions representing all 50 states, the District of Columbia, and U.S. territories.
+AmeriCorps Regional Office staff provide outreach, program development, technical assistance, and evaluation in support of AmeriCorps' national service network, in addition to member support.
 Staff assist sponsoring organizations in refining project goals and objectives and in determining if the proposed project aligns with the AmeriCorps VISTA program mission.

 AmeriCorps staff approve a sponsoring organization's project plan and member applications, arranges for the candidates to participate in VISTA Member Orientation (VMO) for supervisors to view the VISTA Sponsor Orientation (VSO).
-After members are assigned to a project, the AmeriCorps Field Office supports the sponsoring organization as they provide training, professional development, and technical assistance to members.
-Moreover, the field office is a resource for AmeriCorps VISTA policy and procedure.
-If an issue cannot be resolved between a supervisor and a member, the sponsor should contact the appropriate field office.
-A list of AmeriCorps field Offices is available here: https://americorps.gov/contact/region-offices
+After members are assigned to a project, the AmeriCorps Regional Office supports the sponsoring organization as they provide training, professional development, and technical assistance to members.
+Moreover, the Regional office is a resource for AmeriCorps VISTA policy and procedure.
+If an issue cannot be resolved between a supervisor and a member, the sponsor should contact the appropriate regional office.
+A list of AmeriCorps Regional Offices is available on the AmeriCorps website.

-AmeriCorps Field Office staff conduct periodic project visits and review Project Progress Reports to monitor the sponsoring organization's use of members toward achieving the project's goals and objectives.
+AmeriCorps Regional Office staff conduct periodic project visits and review Project Progress Reports to monitor the sponsoring organization's use of members toward achieving the project's goals and objectives.